 For calculating net taxable income from the 'Income from Salary' head, one can make use of different deductions and allowances, which can help reduce the overall taxable income.
 Various sections of the Income Tax Act, of 1961 specify these allowances and deductions.
 Section 16 of the Income Tax Act allows some deductions on salary income.

-Deductions are those part of the salary that is not subject to taxation, thus reducing the tax that one pays.
-Irrespective of the tax category, every salaried person is eligible to claim these deductions in respect of salary are covered u/s 16.
-The Interim Budget of 2019 raised the deduction under section 16 from INR 40,000 to INR 50,000.
+Deductions are the part of the salary that is not subject to taxation, thus reducing the tax that one pays.
+Irrespective of the tax category, every salaried person is eligible to claim these deductions u/s Section 16 in respect of their salary.
+The Interim Budget of 2019 raised the deduction under Section 16 from Rs.
+40,000 to Rs.
+50,000.

 Section 16 of the Income Tax Act provides three different types of tax deductions on salary income.
 These deductions help lower the tax liability.
 The deductions under Section 16 include the following:

 The standard deduction under Section 16 (ia) is a flat deduction allowed from the salary income.
-As mentioned above, the limit of standard deduction u/s 16 (ia) was changed in the Interim Budget 2019 from INR 40,000 to INR 50,000 to provide higher tax relief to salaried individuals.
+As mentioned above, the limit of standard deduction u/S 16 (ia) was changed in the Interim Budget 2019 from Rs.
+40,000 to Rs.
+50,000 to provide higher tax relief to salaried individuals.

-Every financial year, a salaried individual can claim the lower amount from the below two as the standard deduction:
+Every financial year, a salaried individual can claim the lower amount as the standard deduction from the following:

 The entertainment allowance is initially included under the head 'Salaries' in the salary income, and after that, a deduction is provided on the basis that is counted in the following paragraph: